Kassandra (TV series)

 Kassandra is a Venezuelan telenovela written by Delia Fiallo and produced by RCTV.
 The story revolves around a young woman, Kassandra who grows up in a traveling circus among many Romani people.
-She thinks she is connected to the ethic subgroup not knowing that she is in fact the granddaughter of a rich landowner whose stepson she falls desperately in love with.
+She thinks she is connected to the ethnic subgroup not knowing that she is in fact the granddaughter of a rich landowner whose stepson she falls desperately in love with.
 This love culminates in everyone around Kassandra discovering hidden secrets and her greatly suffering because of it.

 Kassandra lasted 150 episodes between October 1992 and May 1993, and it achieved a worldwide amount of success outside Venezuela.
-It was extremely successful in its later airings, especially in United States, Romania, Greece, Italy, Russia, former Eastern Bloc nations, former Yugoslavia and Bulgaria, as well as the Middle East, South Asia and East Asia.
+It was extremely successful in its later airings, especially in United States, Romania, Greece, Italy, Russia, Mongolia, former Eastern Bloc nations, former Yugoslavia and Bulgaria, as well as the Middle East, South Asia and East Asia.
+In 1998, it aired in the Philippines on ABS-CBN.
 In 2008, the show was also remade in Russia as Принцесса цирка (Princess of the Circus).